 A kidney stone moves through the urinary tract and, if it is small enough, it will be passed in the urine.
 A larger stone can become stuck within the urinary tract, causing pain and sometimes blocking the flow of urine.

 The most common symptoms of kidney stones include:

 ●Pain in the belly or back (figure 2)

 ●Needing to rush to the bathroom to urinate

 However, some children, particularly young children, do not have any symptoms, and the kidney stone is found when an imaging test (like an x-ray) is done for another reason.

 Some kidney stone symptoms are similar to those of a bladder infection (also called a urinary tract infection [UTI]).
 Your child's doctor or nurse will need to perform an exam and do some testing to know what is causing the symptoms.
-(See "Patient information: Urinary tract infections in children (Beyond the Basics)".)
+(See "Patient education: Urinary tract infections in children (Beyond the Basics)".)